 Your Central Air Conditioner May Shut Off

 A central air conditioner is much bigger than a window unit and produces a lot more condensate.
 The drain pan under the evaporator coils is usually drained by a 3/4-inch PVC plumbing pipe, and this pipe can get blocked by sediment and scale.
-If that happens, the air conditioner produces enough condensate to cause a minor flood, so manufacturers supply a float switch to prevent this.
+If that happens, the air conditioner produces enough condensate to cause a minor flood, so manufacturers or installers supply a float switch to prevent this.
 If it switches off the compressor motor, you have to clean the drain before you can switch on the motor again.

 The fastest way to clean the drain pipe is to cut it at a point close to the air conditioner and spray a jet of water into it.
 You have to cut the pipe to prevent the water from spraying back into the air conditioner, but you can easily repair the cut with a 3/4-inch PVC coupling, and because there's no water pressure, you don't even have to glue the fitting.